 *Color matching/stringing activity – lay a colored block on a matching colored circle.
 Follow the neuromat® pathway, pick up a block, string it on the string, or stack the blocks in the middle of the mat.
 This encourages matching, sorting, one-to-one correspondence, hip/quad strength, fine motor development, eye-hand coordination, visual attention as well as problem-solving skills.

 *Sing songs such as the ABC’s or 123's as you move through the neuromat ® pattern.
 Feel free to use a visual such as a book, sing-along-song on your phone, iPad or TV.
 This encourages expressive language (which is stimulated by motor movement) as well as visual attention, multi-tasking, attention to task.

 *March, jump or hop from one color to the next.
 Use rhyme and rhythm to move forward, backward or sideways.
 This encourages motor planning, body in space awareness, visual attention, coordination and balance, mid-line and bilateral skills.

 *Clap as you go.
 This encourages right-left brain activity, multi-tasking, bilateral and mid-line skills.
 I call it “layering of developmental domains”.

 *Play games such as “Stop, Go”.
 Sing “go,go,go,go” in any tune that appeals to you.
 Then say “Stop”.
 Ask the child, “What color did you land on?”
 This encourages auditory processing agility, expressive/receptive language skills, color identification, and following directions.

-* School-age/adolescence/adults- Adapt any of the above suggestions.
+Adapt any and all of the above suggestions.
 You may increase memory skills by practicing math facts, spelling words, chemistry symbols and any rote learning that is required.

 *Read a book as you walk.
 This increases fluency and increases comprehension.